• Home

 • ½ cup vegetable oil

-• 8 gluten free chocolate sandwich cookies I used Kinnikinnick K-Toos broken apart
+• 8 gluten free chocolate sandwich cookies , broken apart into chunks

 Instructions

-• In a large bowl, sift together the gluten free flour, cocoa powder, baking soda, baking salt and the light brown sugar.
-Then use a whisk to combine.
-I’d you don’t sift, you’ll get large clumps of brown sugar which is fine if that doesn’t bother you.
-Set aside.
+• In a large bowl, sift together the 1 ¾ cups gluten free flour, ⅔ cup cocoa powder, 1 teaspoon baking soda, 1 teaspoon baking powder, ¾ teaspoon kosher salt and 1 ¼ cups light brown sugar.
+Then use a whisk to combine and set aside.

-• In a medium bowl, using a spoon, mix together your corn starch and water until there are no lumps and it is smooth.
+• In a medium bowl, using a spoon, mix together the 4 rounded tablespoons cornstarch (52 grams) and 6 tablespoons water until there are no lumps and it is smooth.
 It will be thick and tacky at first.
-Once that’s combined, whisk in the milk of choice, vanilla and vinegar.

-• Add the wet ingredients and the vegetable oil into the dry ingredients.
-It might be easiest to mix this with a spatula, until combined.
-It will be super dense.
+• Add the wet ingredients and the ½ cup vegetable oil into the dry ingredients.
+If it gets too thick, switch to using a spatula.

-• Next scoop the batter into a pasty bag or a (zip top bag and cut a corner off) and pipe into the donut pans, filling them about ¾ of the way full.
+• Next scoop the batter into a pastry bag or a (zip top bag and cut a corner off) and pipe into the donut pans, filling them about ¾ of the way full.

-• Bake for about 15 min until the donuts kind of spring back at you when gently touched.
+• Bake the donuts in the center rack of the 350 degree oven for 15 minutes.
+The donuts should be risen and spring back at you when gently touched.

-• Use a butter knife to frost the donut.
-Once it is frosted, immediately turn it frosting side down into the cookie crumbs.
+Once it is frosted, immediately turn the donut frosting side down into the cookie crumbs.
 They should stick to the frosting.
 You can always use your hands to place the cookies onto the donut if you prefer.
 Serve and enjoy!!!

 Notes